Best Online Master’s Degrees in: Communications Engineering

 Slower than average job growth of 8% is expected for electrical and electronics engineers between 2010 and 2020 due in large part to the decline of the manufacturing sector, according to the U.S. Bureau of Labor Statistics (BLS).
 However, job growth is expected for electrical and electronics engineers who work in computer systems design and wireless telecommunications, as well as in research and development.

-Median annual pay for electronics and electrical engineers varies by industry, but in general, electrical engineers reported a $84,540 median salary and electronics engineers reported a $90,170 median salary in May 2010, the BLS stated.
-Remember, however, that graduates of master’s programs in communications engineering are not guaranteed a job, and that salaries depend on a number of factors, including one’s experience, location, and the size and type of employer.
+Median annual pay for electronics and electrical engineers varies by industry, but in general, electrical engineers reported a $84,540 median salary and electronics engineers reported a $90,170 median salary, the BLS stated.
+Remember, however, that graduates of master's programs in communications engineering are not guaranteed a job, and that salaries depend on a number of factors, including one's experience, location, and the size and type of employer.